Mossel Bay, Western Cape

 The choice of materials was largely guided by the existing structure to further enhance the concept of historical vs contemporary.

-A quiet neutral palate of materials and colours was chosen, many of which were already there.
+A quiet neutral palette of materials and colours was chosen, many of which were already there.